rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             ```

 6. __Cleaning up and removing dead code__
-        Removing unused piece of code -- such as declaration of unused variable, unused import statements, unused functions, or results of expressions that is never used, should be removed from the patch.
+        Removal of unused pieces of code -- such as declaration of unused variable, unused import statements, unused functions, or results of expressions that is never used, should be removed from the patch.

-    * Example: In the following example, `count(totalRead)` is removed in the fixed version as it is an expression that is evaluated but the return value(temp) is never used in the bug fix.
-In this case, we also made sure that `numToRead` in the bug-fix statement is not altered by `count(totalRead)`.
-Therefore, the change can be removed form the patch.
+    * Example: In the following example, `count(totalRead)` is removed in the fixed version because it is an expression that is evaluated but is never being used in the bug fix.
+Also, since `numToRead` in the bug-fix statement is not altered by `count(totalRead)`, `count(totalRead)` does not affect the bug fix at all.
+Therefore, this change can be removed from the patch.

         * Non-Minimized:
             ```diff
                  totalRead = is.read(buf, offset, numToRead);
-            +    int temp = count(totalRead);
+            +    count(totalRead);

                  if (totalRead == -1) {
             -        if (numToRead > 0) {